 The Reinhard Group develops materials and methods that advance understanding of complex chemical and biological systems on a molecular level.
 One objective is to gain better insights into the properties and mode of operations of enzymes and complex molecular machines that govern fundamental life processes.
 A second objective is to develop new and useful products from these “nanotechnologies.”
 The Group combines engineered nanomaterials and self-assembled biological components into useful devices for applications in sensing, biocatalysis, and synthesis.

-Area: Protein structure and dynamics
+Area: Biomolecular structure and dynamics

 Area: Biochemistry, genomics, bioinformatics